-What is the relationship between amino acids and muscles that make up most of the body?
-Muscles are consumed during exercise!
+What is the relationship between amino acids, which make up most of the body, and muscles?
+Muscles are reduced during exercise!

-1. Muscles are composed of amino acids!
-Amino acids are also related to the outcome of resistance training
+1. Muscles are made of amino acids!
+Amino acids that are closely related to muscle training

 Figure 1

-2. Muscles are replaced every day and leave the body.
-It is important for Sportspersons to eat more protein.
+2. Muscles are replaced every day and are lost from the body, so it is important for athletes to consume more protein.

 Figure 2

-When protein is consumed with the diet, it is broken down into amino acids, which are absorbed into the body, and spread across the body via the blood.
-These amino acids are used to make protein in various organs and tissues of the body every day.
-You may not realize it, but a certain amount of protein (amino acids) disappears from the body every day.
-In other words, to maintain the balance of proteins in the body, it is necessary to consume the same amount of protein daily as the amount that is excreted from the body.
-Similarly, in muscles, the protein is replaced by a little every day, and it takes about six months to replace half of the protein in the muscle.
-In other words, the muscles are completely replaced in about one year.
+When you eat protein, it is broken down into amino acids, absorbed into the body, and distributed throughout the body via the blood.
+These amino acids are then used to make proteins in various parts of the body every day.
+You probably don't realize it, but a certain amount of protein (amino acids) is released from your body every day.
+In other words, to maintain the balance of protein in your body, you need to take in the same amount of protein every day as is released.
+The same is true for muscles, where the protein contained in them is replaced little by little every day, and it is said that half of it is replaced over the course of about six months.
+In other words, muscles are completely replaced in just about one year.

-In other words, it is very important for people who play sports to obtain a large amount of protein from their meals every day to maintain their muscles sufficiently.
+In other words, it is very important for athletes to consume plenty of protein in their daily diet in order to maintain sufficient muscle mass.

 2) Thomas DT, Med Sci Sports Exerc 2016;48(3):543-68.